duesee/imap-proxy/README.md

 # Quickstart

 For now there is no officially released binary.
-You can install it via cargo ...
+You can install the proxy via cargo ...

 ```shell
 cargo install --git https://github.com/duesee/imap-proxy
 ```

-.. and then run...
+... and then run ...

 ```shell
 imap-proxy --help